 1. How long have you offered high-risk merchant solutions?

 You have enough things to worry about while running your business.
 The last thing you need to be uncertain about is your processor’s competency.
-A provider that’s been offering high-risk merchant solutions for a lengthy amount of time most likely has experience delivering payments to your specific industry and business model.
+A provider that’s been offering high-risk merchant solutions for a long time most likely has experience delivering payments to your specific industry and business model.

 2. Is customer support provided?

 Dedicated customer service is essential when it comes to payments.
 It’s no reach to say high-risk enterprises need more attention than most.
-Bear in mind, fraudulent activity can freeze deposits.
+Bear in mind; fraudulent activity can freeze deposits.
 On the other hand, a plethora of chargebacks may shut down your merchant account.
 As such, you need a knowledgeable and responsive team to sort these concerns fast.
+If you’re a collection agency wanting to dwindle your chargeback ratio, read our informative blog here.

 Ask if your business receives a dedicated account manager and how they can be reached directly.
 Also, find out what a processor’s average response time is – the quicker, the better.
 Personalized and dialed support is critical here; make sure you know what you will receive and hold your processor to their words.

-Additionally, find out whether they offer online, real-time reporting – and if there is a cost associated with the service.
+Additionally, find out whether they offer online, real-time reporting and a cost associated with the service.
 Processing companies who provide this free value transparency should move to the top of your list.

 3. Are there limitations to the types of payments accepted?